jech/galene/galene-install.md

 galenectl -admin-username admin initial-setup
 ```

-This command creates two files: `galenectl.conf` and `config.json`.
+This command creates two files: `galenectl.json` and `config.json`.
 The
 former is already at the right place, the latter must be copied to the
 server's `data/` directory: